 - the name of the individual to whom inquiries or complaints can be forwarded;

-- the means of gaining access to personal information held by Heartland Farm Mutual; and
+- the means of gaining access to personal information held by Heartland and

-- a description of the type of personal information held by Heartland Farm Mutual, including a general account of its use.
+- a description of the type of personal information held by Heartland, including a general account of its use.

-Heartland Farm Mutual makes information available to help our policyholders exercise informed choices regarding the use of their personal information.
+Heartland makes information available to help our policyholders exercise informed choices regarding the use of their personal information.

-Heartland Farm Mutual informs its policyholders of the existence, use, and disclosure of their personal information upon request and provides access to that information.
-Our customers are able to challenge or correct the accuracy and completeness of their personal information and have it amended when appropriate.
+Heartland will, upon written request from policyholders, inform them of the existence, use, and disclosure of any Personal Information about them and they will be provided access to that information except as may be limited by law.
+Our policyholders are able to challenge or correct the accuracy and completeness of their Personal Information and have it amended when appropriate.